 There were seven major glass manufacturers making glass from 1923 to 1939.

-- Federal Glass Company created new patterns of glassware from about 1927 to 1938.
+- Federal Glass Company - The Federal Glass Company created new patterns of glassware from about 1927 to 1938.

-- Jeanette Glass Company is responsible for the famous Adam and Windsor patterns.
+- Jeanette Glass Company - The Jeanette Glass Company is responsible for the famous Adam and Windsor patterns.

-- Hocking Glass Company was one of the biggest U.S. glassware manufactures of Depression glass Their name became Anchor Hocking in 1937.
+- Hocking Glass Company - The Hocking Glass Company, later the Anchor Hocking Glass Company in 1937, was one of the biggest U.S. glassware manufactures of Depression glass.

-- Indiana Glass Company made the first four Depression glass patterns and introduced new patterns of glassware for ten years from 1923 to 1933.
+- Indiana Glass Company - The Indiana Glass Company made the first four Depression glass patterns and introduced new patterns of glassware for ten years from 1923 to 1933.

-- Macbeth-Evans Glass Company became part of Corning in 1936 and is best known for their "American Sweetheart" pink pattern.
+- Macbeth-Evans Glass Company - The Macbeth-Evans Glass Company became part of Corning in 1936 and is best known for their "American Sweetheart" pink pattern.

 Two Classes of Depression Glass

-Gene Florence is often credited with putting Depression glass into two distinct classes.
+Gene Florence is often credited with categorizing Depression glass into two distinct classes.

-- Depression glass is the class of glass that did not use any hand finishing.
-Dishes were simply removed from molds and distributed, mostly as promotional items.
+- Depression glass - Depression glass is the class of glass that did not use any hand finishing.
+Dishes were simply removed from molds and distributed, mostly as promotional items, and produced en mass.

 The Appeal of Depression Glass